By ITR Economics on Nov 19, 2018 11:59:51 AM

 Phase A: Recovery

 During this phase of the business cycle, activity is below the year-ago level, but the 12/12 rate-of-change is rising.
-Pessimism prevails during Phase A, but if you know that the rate-of-change analysis signals positive economic momentum, your business can take advantage of the gloomy economic atmosphere.
-Consider strategic capital or business acquisitions while valuations are low.
+Pessimism prevails during Phase A, but if you know that the rate-of-change analysis signals positive economic momentum, your company can take advantage of the gloomy economic atmosphere.
+Consider strategic acquisitions of capital equipment or businesses while valuations are low.
 Increased sales and marketing efforts during this phase will give you a head start on the competition as the coming economic upturn approaches.
-Above all, ensure that you have the workforce and capacity to meet demand during the coming accelerating growth trend.
+Above all, ensure that you have the workforce and capacity in place to meet demand during the coming accelerating growth trend.

 Phase B: Accelerating Growth